 The stamp duty exemption applies to the initial NSW registraton of new heavy trailers and excludes transfers from other jurisdictions.

 For the purposes of this exemption heavy trailers are defined as:

 - Trailers with a Gross Vehicle Mass more than 4.5 tonnes.

 - Trailer means a vehicle that is built to be towed, or is towed, by a motor vehicle but does not include a motor vehicle that is being towed.

-* This example is indicative only and does not represent any of the exemptions or concessions available.
 For more information, contact Roads and Maritime Services by email or by calling 13 22 13.